ThemApples/WebPage/README.md

 There is no Installation method required besides the putting the url https://themapples.github.io/WebPage/ into your browser.

 ## Builds

+- Version 2.1.0
+- Pages
+	- Link to other pages such as github and linkedin
+	- New Navigation Bar
+- Bugs
+	- Android View is not working well everything is compressed (Fixed)
+	- Navgation is not retracable (Fixed)

 - Version 2.0.0
 - Pages